catalyst-cooperative/pudl/docs/intro.rst

 We focus primarily on poorly curated data published by the US government in semi-structured but machine readable formats.
-For details on exactly what data is available from these :doc:`data_sources` and what state it is in, see the the individual pages for each source:
+For details on exactly what data is available from these data sources and what state it is in, see the the individual pages for each source:

 * :doc:`data_sources/eia860`